fdcastel/Proxmox-Automation/win-cloud-init.md

 ## Purpose

 This script enables Windows VMs created with `new-vm-windows.sh` to:
-- Automatically configure static IP addresses from Proxmox cloud-init settings
+- Automatically configure static IPv4 and IPv6 addresses from Proxmox cloud-init settings
+- Enable DHCP, DHCPv6, and IPv6 SLAAC for dynamic addressing
+- Support multiple IP addresses (IPv4 and IPv6) on the same interface
-- Set up DNS servers and search domains
+- Set up DNS servers (IPv4 and IPv6) and search domains
 - Install SSH public keys for administrator access
 - Handle both on-link and off-link gateway configurations
+- Run safely multiple times (idempotent)

 ## How It Works